MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 ### How It Happens

-Let's see if we can list every possible mole than can pop up.
+Let's see if we can list every possible mole that can pop up.

 Creation of load balancer: